2020 Tablighi Jamaat COVID-19 hotspot in Delhi: Discrimination against Muslims

 Some social media users projected Muslims as the spreaders of COVID-19 in the light of Tablighi event in Delhi.
 As a result, Muslim vegetable vendors were barred from selling on the streets at many places by the locals in India, including Delhi, Uttar Pradesh and Karnataka, especially Dakshina Kannada.

 The Hindu Mahasabha national secretary and two BJP MLAs from Uttar Pradesh were arrested for their discriminatory remarks about Muslims and members of the Jamaat.
 Muslims and their families were attacked in parts of the country.
 In some cases, Muslim women were attacked and pregnant Muslim women were denied timely healthcare, ultimately leading to the loss of their babies' lives.
 Multiple cases of healthcare professionals discriminating against Muslims were reported across the country.
 In one such case in Ahmedabad, Hindu and Muslim coronavirus patients were allegedly separated from each other.
 Muslim students, too, faced discrimination while appearing for the class XII Board exams.
 According to media reports, in the wake of coronavirus spread, Muslims converted to Hinduism in several villages of Haryana, for a variety of reasons.

 Islamophobic smear campaign

 Several media houses were accused for instigating communal Islamophobic sentiments by blaming Indian COVID-19 outbreak on Tablighi Jamaat and spreading misinformation.

-Mainstream India media propagated conspiracy of Muslims deliberately spreading coronavirus called Corona Jihad. this went viral in Social media.Organizations such as Human rights watch condemned this islamophobic campaign.
+Mainstream India media propagated conspiracy of Muslims deliberately spreading coronavirus called Corona Jihad.
+The most notorious incident was Arnab Goswami of Republic TV falsely portraying an assembly of migrant workers at Bandra railway station demanding from the government to make arrangements for them to return home during the COVID-19 lockdown as an assembly of Muslims gathered purportedly on the orders of the imam of a local mosque in an attempt to deliberately spread the viral infection among Hindus in an act of biological terrorism.
+Organizations such as Human rights watch condemned this islamophobic campaign.

 Attacks on Muslims

 Hindu extremists blocked Muslim vegetable vendors from selling their produce.
 A Muslim couple was blocked from entering hospital before taking corona test.
 Muslims across India were attacked in the name of COVID-19 surge.
 Tamil Nadu became first Indian state for setting up detention centers for 129 foreign nationals who had stayed in Nizammuddin center at Delhi.
-All cases were based on anti-Islamic sentiments rather than facts or evidences.
+All cases were based on anti-Islamic sentiments and based on facts or evidences.